tinchou/Docs/aspnet/tutorials/your-first-aspnet-application.rst

    * - HomeController.cs
      - This ``controller`` contains the classes that handle incoming browser requests, retrieve model data, and then specify view templates that return a response to the browser.

+In addition to these files the project is also setup to handle authenticating  users.
+To learn more about authentication and identity in ASP.NET 5 see :doc:`/security/authentication/index`.
+For a more complete overview of the structure of an ASP.NET 5 project see :doc:`/conceptual-overview/understanding-aspnet5-apps`.
+For this tutorial we will focus on adding functionality to our app using MVC and EF.

 Understanding MVC
 ^^^^^^^^^^^^^^^^^
 This project uses :doc:`MVC </mvc/index>`.
 MVC stands for Model-View-Controller.
 MVC is a pattern for developing applications that are well architected, testable, and easy to maintain.
 MVC-based applications contain: